shahfeerudeen/dipath/README.md

-fvknvkrkvkrrnvkrvnkrnkrgmrkrlfrmfrnvkvrvvlrmvlrvrfkfiffkkrffkngrggvmnmmfvf# React + TypeScript + Vite
+fvknvkrkvkrrnvkrvnkrnkrgmrkrlfrmfrnvkvrvvlrmvlrvrfkfiffkkrffkngrggvmnmmfvf# React + TypeScript + Vites
 fnvklfvklddd
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. l;fm;lefml:shah